-Looking for a cheap grass tufts?
+Looking for cheap grass tufts?
 Here’s an easy DIY method to produce your own.

-Static grass, flock and scatter are great for covering expanse ofa baseboard but occasionally you want grass tufts.
-Around water edges, on flood plains and marsh areas they can’t be beaten.
-They also improve on grass mats, adding a variation of height to a surface area that can otherwise look artificially flat.
+Tufts look especially good around water edges and in marsh areas and desert scenes, they can’t be beaten.
+They also improve grass mats, adding a variety of heights to a surface area that can otherwise look artificially flat.

 But buying them is expensive.
-I previously used Army Painter Battlefields Jungle Tufts for my railway which are around £5 to £10 for approx. 40 tufts.
-No cheap but they do look great.
+I previously used Army Painter Battlefields Jungle Tufts which are around £5 to £10 for approx. 40 tufts.
+Not cheap but they do look great.

-Since discovering the tutorial below however I’ve been making them myself and with after watching the video you’ll soon be making your own wonderfully realistic grass tufts but for far less than pre-made equivalents.
+Since discovering the tutorial below however, I’ve been making them myself and after watching the video you’ll soon be making your own wonderfully realistic grass tufts but for far less than pre-made equivalents.

-The video is by GirlPainting who has many over videos on modelling, they’re aimed at tabletop miniature creators but are great for railway modellers too.
+The video is by GirlPainting which has many over videos on modelling, they’re aimed at tabletop miniature creators but are great for all modellers.

 Enjoy the tutorial.